Varroa frequently asked questions

 What is the change to the Varroa mite emergency response?

-As of 19 September 2023, the National Management Group (made up of all states, the Commonwealth and 16 industry partners) have now decided that eradication is no longer technically feasible and have unanimously decided to move from an eradication program to a management approach.
+On 19 September 2023, the National Management Group (made up of all states, the Commonwealth and 16 industry partners) reached a decision that eradication was no longer technically feasible the response moved from an eradication program to a management approach.

 Is Varroa mite now out of control?